About the HTML Viewer Tool

 How to Use This Tool

 2. Step 2: View the live preview.
 Look at the pane below the editor to see your rendered webpage.
 Keep the "Auto-update Preview" box checked if you want to see visual changes as you type.
 Alternatively, uncheck it and click "View/Run HTML" to refresh the screen manually.
+Any console.log output or script errors show up in the console panel under the preview.

 3. Step 3: Test responsive designs.
 Check how your layout looks on different screens.
 Click the Mobile, Tablet, or Desktop icons above the preview area to resize the iframe and verify your media queries.
+On a wide monitor, the split-view button puts the editor and preview side by side.

 Common Use Cases